thitikl/hangman/README.md

 # hangman
 Enjoy traditional hangman game using Python.
-Feel free to add new word in
+Feel free to add new word in hangman_words file.

+Enjoy!